redux-offline/redux-offline/README.md

 The reason the default behaviour is to desperately try to make the requests succeed is that we really, really want to avoid having to deal with conflict resolution...

-### None of the parties want this conflict to go on

-Let's say a user of your microblogging app does two actions while offline:
-1. Creates a Post
-2. Edits said Post

-If post creation fails permanently and the message is [discarded](#giving-up-is-hard-to-do), it's guaranteed that the edit will fail as well.
-How do you want to handle that?

 ## Configuration